At a little bakery in the eastern Cascades, you'll find this amazing pie, which has a shortbread-like crust and a Northwest berry filling.

 2. Preheat oven to 375° with rack on bottom rung.
 On a lightly floured board, roll larger disk into a 12-in. circle.
 Loosen with a long metal spatula, gently roll around a rolling pin, then unroll into a 9-in. pie pan (if dough cracks, press back together).
 Fold edge under, so it's flush with pan rim, then crimp.
 Chill 15 minutes.

 3. Roll remaining dough into an 11-in. circle.
-With a cookie cutter, cut out enough shapes such as squares to cover most of pie.
+With a cookie cutter, cut out as many shapes, such as squares, as needed to cover most of pie.
 Set cutouts on a baking sheet; chill 15 minutes.

 5. Bake pie until filling bubbles and pastry is golden in center, 55 to 60 minutes (up to 1 1/2 hours if berries were frozen); if edge starts to get dark, cover with foil, and if pie starts to bubble over, put a rimmed pan underneath it.